Kx Systems: A Historical Need for Speed

 That, in a nutshell, is Kx Systems’ primary value.
 In order to get that high performance, you need to take speed into account from the very beginning, and design everything around that principle.
 If you just solve one piece of the puzzle, you’re not addressing the whole problem, Seal says.

-“A primary output of data science and quantitative research is new analytics and machine-learning models to fulfil application use cases for the business,” he says.
+“A primary output of data science and quantitative research is new analytics and machine-learning models to fulfill application use cases for the business,” he says.
 “Our integrated streaming analytics platform covers not only multi-petabyte historical datasets and sandboxes for data science but is fast enough, scalable enough and dependable enough to be used directly by developers inline, as an integrated part of of their application.
 Unless you can cover that full spectrum of workloads, you’re only solving part of the problem and not solving for total analytics.”